pieces-app/example-typescript/README.md

 ![[Screenshot 2023-10-24 at 4.45.49 PM.png]]

-This includes both the full OS response object with all of the data that you will need to get going with other endpoints, and your application is now connected and ready to go for the rest of your exploration and discovery!
+This includes both the full OS response object with all the data that you will need to get going with other endpoints, and your application is now connected and ready to go for the rest of your exploration and discovery!

-Follow along with these nexts steps to learn about **assets and formats,** two things that are very important for managing any form of data with Pieces OS.
+Follow along with these next steps to learn about **assets and formats,** two things that are very important for managing any form of data with Pieces OS.

 ## Getting Started with `/asset` + `/assets`
 ---